Skip to Content

 When talking about sex and sexuality with your child, you don’t need to think of it as having “the talk.”
 This isn’t a one-time conversation.
 Revisit these topics in an age-appropriate way whenever the time feels right

-It's common for young people who text to receive requests for nude photos from peers.
+Sadly, it's not uncommon for young people who text to receive requests for nude photos from peers, or may receive unsolicited nude photos.
 Talk with your child about why it’s not okay to ask for, or share, naked or intimate photos or videos.
-Explain how sharing these images can go wrong if a relationship sours or if someone loses their phone; even when there are no bad intentions, sharing these photos with friends can have negative consequences.
-Depending on local laws, which may qualify this activity as child pornography, young people may also face strict penalties for sending or requesting these images.
+Explain how sharing these images is wrong, and even; sharing these photos with friends may have negative consequences.
+Depending on local laws, which may qualify sharing naked or intimate photos of a child as child pornography, young people may also face strict penalties for sending or requesting these images.

 Conversations like this may feel awkward for both you and your child, and it’s okay to acknowledge that.
 Remind your child that you love and accept them, and that you want to help keep them safe.
 Urge them to come to you with any questions they have.
 Let them know that even if you don’t have all the answers, it’s important to you to be able to talk openly together about these topics.